-Larry Ellison biography and net worth
+Larry Ellison biography, quotes and net worth

 Larry Ellison (Lawrence Joseph Ellison; born August 17, 1944) is an American business magnate and investor.
 Larry Ellison is the co-founder, chairman, chief technology officer (CTO) and former chief executive officer (CEO) of the American computer technology company Oracle Corporation.

 Larry Ellison was born in New York City.
 His mother was an unmarried Jewish woman and his father was an Italian-American pilot for the United States Army Air Corps.

 At the age of nine months, little Larry developed severe pneumonia.
 His mother then gave the child away to her aunt and uncle for adoption.
 Larry didn’t meet her again until he was 48 years old.